Due: Tuesday, April 21 at 5:00 pm

 $ gpio_fel.py setfn PC0 output

-With confidence in your hardware, you are ready to try a similar test on your software: calling your function to control the gpios.
-This is a great real world test of your gpio module!
-In the test_gpio_timer.c we provide the function test_breadboard_connections.
-Review the code to see how it calls your gpio functions to configure the pins and light the segments one at time, pausing when the button is pressed.
+With confidence in your hardware, you are ready to try a similar test on your software: calling your gpio functions to light the segments.
+Review the code in the provided function test_breadboard_connections so that you know what to expect if it is working correctly.
 Uncomment the call to test_breadboard_connections and use make test to build and run.
 Because you previously confirmed the hardware, any new problems that come up in this test must originate from faulty code in your gpio module.

-Take a beat to appreciate why it is valuable to separate the testing of your hardware from the testing of your software.
-Imagine you were in a hurry and figured it would be quicker to test both simultaneously by jumping straight to `test_breadboard_connections without checking the hardware separately first.
-But when a segment doesn't light up, how can you determine what's at fault: is the problem hardware, software, or both?
-Sounds like there might be some painful debugging ahead…
+Pause a moment to appreciate why it is valuable to separate testing the hardware from testing the software.
+Imagine you were in a hurry and figured it would be quicker to test both simultaneously by jumping straight to test_breadboard_connections without first checking the hardware separately.
+But when a segment doesn't light up, how will you know what's at fault: is the problem hardware, software, or both?
+Sounds like there would be some painful debugging to sort that out.

 Give yourself a pat on the back!
-You've constructed an intricate circuit and used your marvelous gpio module to confirm it is fully functional.
+You've constructed an complex circuit and used your nifty gpio module to confirm all works correctly.
 Snap a photo of your finished hardware setup, copy the file to the assign2 directory in your repo.
-Add the file and commit to include it with your submission so we can see your beautiful handiwork.
+Add the file and commit to include it with your submission to show us your beautiful handiwork.

 4. Display a digit